|

 The first sound of the day at 3 AM.
 One monk rises first and walks about the monastery,

 beating the moktak and chanting a prayer.
-He is praying for dark to give way to light, and
+He is praying for darkness to give way to light, and

 for the suffering of all people to be relieved.